ppy/osu-wiki/wiki/Tournaments/OSIM/1/en.md

 ### Group stage rules

-1. In the Group Stage, the 20 previously formed teams will be divided into 5 groups of 4 teams.
+1. In the Group Stage, the 20 previously formed teams will be divided into 4 groups consisting of 5 different teams.
 2. All the teams from each group will face each other.
 3. Rankings of each group are determined by sorting the results of each team's performance in the following priority:
    - Most matches won.